josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 ## Static SvelteKit vs. Gridsome

 Svelte(Kit) is a _ton_ of fun to work in, but it isn't perfect.
-Most of what it lacks comes from its comparative youth, in my opinion, but as with anything, there were advantages and disadvantages to consider when making the switch from Gridsome to SvelteKit.
+Most of what it lacks comes from its comparative youth, in my opinion, but as with anything, there were advantages and disadvantages to consider regardless.

 ### Tradeoffs